 I am editorial board member of the journals Politique européenne (since 2013) and the Journal of Modern European History (since 2023).
 Since 2022, I am president of the International Association of Contemporary History of Europe / Association Internationale d’Histoire Contemporaine de l’Europe, of which I am board member since 2016.
 I am also a member of the Centre for Business History in Scotland.
 I am a Fellow of the UK’s Higher Education Academy.

-I am Principal Investigator (PI) of the project EURECON, funded by a €1.5 million Starting Grant of the European Research Council (2017-2022).
+I am Principal Investigator (PI) of the project EURECON, funded by a €1.5 million Starting Grant of the European Research Council (2017-2023).

-I am also one of the PIs of the project the Uses of the Past in International Economic Relations (UPIER) funded €1.2 million grant from the Humanities in the European Research Area (HERA) consortium (2016-2019).
+I was also one of the PIs of the project the Uses of the Past in International Economic Relations (UPIER) funded €1.2 million grant from the Humanities in the European Research Area (HERA) consortium (2016-2019).

 My contributions to the field of international economic history have been in five domains, which are interrelated.
 These are (a) European monetary cooperation and integration (and specifically the creation of the European Monetary System in the second half of the 1970s, which is the topic of my book A Europe Made of Money), (b) the development of European banking regulation and supervision, (c) the rise of both global and European economic governance, specifically the European Council created in 1974 and the G7 created in 1975, (d) the international debt crises of the 1980s, with a particular focus on Eastern Europe, and more specifically Poland, and, bringing many of the above subjects together, (e) the history of capitalism and its relationship with European cooperation and integration.